gravityemperor/bachatdost/wp-content/plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 3.6.1 =
+= 3.8.0 =
-* New: FIFU widgets for WordPress and Elementor.
+* Fix: the regular featured image metabox will be closed and not longer removed when the post has an external featured image.